MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-licensing-organization.md

 If you don't want users in your organization to use self-service sign-up, see [Enable or disable self-service sign-up](service-admin-disable-self-service.md) to learn how to turn it off.

 Turning off self-service sign-up keeps users from exploring Power BI for data visualization and analysis.
-If you've disabled self-service sign-up to block individual sign-up, you may want to acquire Power BI (free) licenses for your organization and assign them to all users.
+If you block individual sign-up, you may want to get Power BI (free) licenses for your organization and assign them to all users.
 Follow these steps to auto-assign a Power BI (free) license to all existing users:

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com), using global admin or billing admin credentials.
 1. From the left sidebar menu, select **Billing** > **Purchase services**.